ubccr/xdmod/docs/upgrade.md

 $ dnf install -y php libzip-devel php-pear
 ```

-*NOTE: You may be some PHP Warning messages generated during this process:*
+*NOTE: You may get some PHP Warning messages generated during this process:*
 ```
 PHP Warning:  PHP Startup: Unable to load dynamic library 'mongodb.so' (tried: /usr/lib64/php/modules/mongodb.so (/usr/lib64/php/modules/mongodb.so: undefined symbol: _zval_ptr_dtor), /usr/lib64/php/modules/mongodb.so.so (/usr/lib64/php/modules/mongodb.so.so: cannot open shared object file: No such file or directory)) in Unknown on line 0
 ```